Is SMS Verification Still a Useful Security Standard? Maybe Not.

 - 3-D Secure 2.0

 - Velocity limits

-Have more questions about SMS verification or other fraud detection mechanisms?
+You should aim to verify fewer than 1% of total transactions through SMS verification.
+This is very achievable with a well-rounded arsenal of fraud detection tools in your corner.Have more questions about SMS verification or other fraud detection mechanisms?
 What about fraud that occurs after a transaction is complete?
 Get in touch with one of our industry experts and learn how you can put a stop to eCommerce fraud today.

 SMS verification is a fraud prevention practice that allows merchants to send SMS (short message service) messages to a buyer’s device during the checkout process.
 The buyer will typically be asked to enter a 4- to 8-digit code sent via text as a way to verify the purchase.